github-af/SmartPGP/README.md

 # Setting up secure messaging with OpenKeychain

-The patch written for OpenKeychain permits to use the secure messaging feature with or without token authentication.

 ## Secure messaging without token authentication

-Without token authentication, you are not protected against man-in-the middle attack as your device cannot ensure it is communicating directly with a trusted token.
-Nevertheless, the communications with the token are still protected in confidentiality against passive attacks (i.e. traffic capture).
+Without token authentication, you are not protected against man-in-the-middle attack as your device cannot ensure it is communicating directly with a trusted token.
+Nevertheless, the communications with the token are still protected in confidentiality against passive attacks (i.e. trafic capture).

 If you want to test secure messaging without token authentication, you can use the following command to order the token to generate its